Progress4Apple/ProgressKit/README.md

 - `FLAnimatedImage.framework`
 - `GiphyCoreSDK.framework`

+## Documentation

+For detailed instructions on how to use ProgressKit in your app, visit its SDK documentation at [https://sdk.progress.rocks](https://sdk.progress.rocks).

 ## Built With

 * [Giphy](https://github.com/Giphy/giphy-ios-sdk-core/) - The GIPHY Core SDK is a wrapper around the GIPHY API